Keygen is now Fair SourceStar us on GitHub arrow_right_alt

 Today we've covered how to create and build a simple Ruby gem.
 We then learned how we can use gem generate_index to generate a set of files that can be hosted on Keygen, or another service such as S3, turning it into a private Ruby gem source.

 Pack all of this up into a Rakefile and publishing a new gem release could be as simple as invoking a single Rake task.
-We're excited to see what people build.
+In fact, somebody did just that!

 Until next time.